pull-fiction/make-crops-not-war/index.md

 History textbooks clearly describe how wars affect a country’s economy, social structure and politics.
 What has not been studied with the same extent is the impact on agricultural production.
 This aspect intrigues us, as it pervades citizen's life deeply, affecting the most basic need: eating.
 In order to unveil this subtle link, we will make use of different data:

 1. Global Food & Agriculture Statistics
 2. Uppsala Conflict Data Program/PRIO Armed Conflict Dataset
 3. Wikidata Query Service
 to see how production changes and, consequently, trace back food consumption at wartime.
 Follow us along, you'll discover that worldwide, even in dark time, food is and remains the most valuable social good.

 ## How war tastes around the world

 These last 60 years have been the most peaceful time our world has ever experienced.
 But did you know we have had XXXXX wars?
+The graph below shows the evolution of total crop production of each country.
+Years of conflict are displayed as red.

+<iframe class="plot" src="assets/plots/crops-vs-year.html"></iframe>

-Here's a plot that allows us to get a global view of the effects of war on countries crop production.
-Every dot is a country; on the X-axis there's average rates of change of crop production in wartime; on the Y-axis, instead, the rate of change in peace.
-The production is normalized to allow for a more fair comparison.
+Clearly, different countries exhibit wildly different behaviours while there are conflicts within their territory.
+In order to get a global view of the effects of war on a countries crop production, let’s take a look at a normalized yearly rate of change in crop production for each country on one plot.Every dot is a country; on the X-axis there's average rates of change of crop production in wartime; on the Y-axis, instead, the rate of change in peace.
+The rates of change are shown in pourcentages to allow for a more fair comparison.

 (SHOW SCATTER PLOT)

 As expected, during peace, the majority of countries experience positive crop production growth.
 However, the obtained result during times of war is quite unexpected, isn't it?
 Although one would be led to believe that a country’s crop production would generally decrease in periods of conflict within its boundaries, this is not always the case.
 The rates during periods of conflict are substantially polarized (between -4% and +4%).
 Surprisingly, some countries experience more crop production growth during conflicts than during peace.

 It is clear from this graph that every country has its own history, size, resources, population, and every generalization would be too coarse-grained.